vahidei/I2G/README.md

 # I2G
-I2G is for converting images to gradients It does this by most of the colors used in the photo.
+I2G is for converting images to gradients.
+It does this by most of the colors used in the photo.
 So, when you want to use lazy loading, it can show a good preview of the image being loaded.

 ## How to use